 When working with a foundational library like HDF5, what happens behind the scenes matters.
 The build system—the collection of scripts that compile source code into libraries and tools—plays an essential role in your workflow.
 A reliable and consistent build system is key to a smooth experience.
 However, challenges can arise when a project supports two different systems.
+That’s why we talked to the community and removed Autotools from our upcoming release of HDF5 2.0.

 The Great Flag Debate: Auditing Compiler Flags 🚩